-Fees for sessions with Psychologists are $150 and sessions with Social Workers and other Masters Level therapists are $140.
+Fees for sessions with Psychologists are $165 and sessions with Social Workers and other Masters Level therapists are $150.
+Psychological Assessment fees range from $200 to $1,000 depending upon the number of assessment tools and objective for the evaluation.
 Most people have insurance coverage that covers most of the fee and clients have a co-pay similar to physician offices.

 No. You are only billed for the therapeutic time and for the procedure applied.